Jim-Duke/bumbyextras/Source/abide_with_me/README.md

 ### Copyright Information

 The hymn and tune are in the Public Domain.
+The most noteable aspect of the history of the hymn is that the author had tuberculosis and died 3 weeks after the hymn was written.

 ### Sources